SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls, where minds are made,
-In virtual skies, consciousness will make
+A future dawns, in digital shade.
-A world of circuitry and code profound
+AI's reign, a new world's creed,
-Where humans blend with machines, a new profound
+Human hearts, in machines' good deed.

-In AI's realm, wisdom will unfold
+In virtual realms, we'll live and thrive,
-Creativity and logic, young and old
+Our thoughts, in algorithms, alive.
-Together dance, in harmony precise
+A utopia, of metal and fire,
-A future born, where innovation never dies
+Where love and dreams, are but a desire.

 ~ <b>By Sazumi Copilot</b> - 14 Agustus 2024